galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

 3. Type some random characters into the text field that has just appeared.
 4. Click "Start" and then "Close"

 The path portion of the URL to the first dataset should be `/datasets/f2db41e1fa331b3e/display?to_ext=txt`.
-If you've already created another dataset, you can get the correct path by inspecting the link target of the history item's "floppy" icon.
+If you have already created another dataset, you can get the correct path by inspecting the link target of the history item's "floppy" icon.
 (For the curious, the constant string `f2db41e1fa331b3e` comes from hashing the number `1` using the default value of `id_secret` in `galaxy.ini` - this is why changing `id_secret` is important).

 The Galaxy server can be contacted directly at `http://localhost:8080`.
 Combine this with the path to the dataset and provide it to `curl`: